 Special Olympics North Carolina (SONC) offers sports training and competition in 19 Olympic-type sports to children and adults with intellectual disabilities.
-Most of the sports have a training season of about 8 weeks with an average of 1-2 practices per week.

 Participation in Special Olympics is free!

-If you do not have an intellectual disability but are interested in competing alongside your friend, sibling, etc. who does qualify for Special Olympics, you can do so through Unified Sports!
+If you do not have an intellectual disability, but are interested in competing alongside your friend, sibling, etc. who does qualify for Special Olympics, you can do so through Unified Sports!

 The ability levels of Special Olympics athletes range greatly.
 The best thing is that no matter where an athlete falls in terms of ability, they have the opportunity to win a gold medal as they are divisioned in competitive groupings with their peers!

 In addition to demonstrating your true abilities as a competitor, there are many other ways you can excel in Special Olympics.
 Did you know that as an athlete, you can:

 - Receive training in public speaking and become a Global Messenger for Special Olympics

 - Become a coach for Special Olympics